 The piranha – which means “toothed fish” in the language of a native Amazon tribe – has an exaggerated reputation as an aggressive killer.
 Not so!

 About 20 species of piranha inhabit the Amazon River basin.
-The Long Island Aquarium’s Piranha Exhibit is home to the red-bellied piranha (Pygocentrus nattereri) – the most widely distributed species in the Amazon and Orinoco regions.
-This species is the one most associated with the frightening piranha myths.
-Come see our Piranhas at the Long Island Aquarium!
+The Long Island Aquarium’s Exhibit is home to the red-bellied piranhas (Pygocentrus nattereri) – the most widely distributed species in the Amazon and Orinoco regions.
+This species is the one most associated with the frightening myths.

 When piranha shoals are hungry, they will attack animal prey with ferocity, even biting one another in the process.